rdfostrich/article-jws2018-ostrich/content/ingestion.md

     <li>addition triples must be stored in all addition trees;</li>
     <li>additions and deletions must be annotated with their version;</li>
     <li>additions and deletions must be annotated with being a local change or not;</li>
-    <li>deletions must be annotated with their position for all triple patterns.</li>
+    <li>deletions must be annotated with their relative position for all triple patterns.</li>
 </ul>

 ### Batch Ingestion